Dtech-Dbug/B-4-U/README.md

 - run `npm i ` to install all the project dependancies and spin up the dev server on your machine to preview the running application 🏃‍♂️💨
 - make some changes. commit them to your branch 🦕
 - create a pull request and wait till it is reviewe and merged 🎠
+- the server files and details about the endpoints are [here 🕸](https://github.com/Dtech-Dbug/downloaderModule/tree/master)
+-

 #### 🖼 preview :